G. Peter Scott

-Godfrey Peter Scott, known as Peter Scott, (born 1944) is a British mathematician, known for the Scott core theorem.
+Godfrey Peter Scott, known as Peter Scott, (1944 – 19 September 2023) was a British-American mathematician, known for the Scott core theorem.

+Education and career

-Scott received his PhD in 1969 from the University of Warwick under Brian Joseph Sanderson.
-Scott was a professor at the University of Liverpool and later at the University of Michigan.
+He was born in England to Bernard Scott (a mathematician) and Barbara Scott (a poet and sculptor).
+After completing his BA at the University of Oxford, Peter Scott received his PhD in 1969 from the University of Warwick under Brian Joseph Sanderson, with thesis Some Problems in Topology.
+Scott held appointments at the University of Liverpool from 1968 to 1987, at which time he moved to the University of Michigan, where he was a professor until his retirement in 2018.

-His research deals with low-dimensional geometric topology, differential geometry, and geometric group theory.
+His research dealt with low-dimensional geometric topology, differential geometry, and geometric group theory.
 He has done research on the geometric topology of 3-dimensional manifolds, 3-dimensional hyperbolic geometry, minimal surface theory, hyperbolic groups, and Kleinian groups with their associated geometry, topology, and group theory.

 In 1973, he proved what is now known as the Scott core theorem or the Scott compact core theorem.
 This states that every 3-manifold $M$ with finitely generated fundamental group has a compact core $N$, i.e., $N$ is a compact submanifold such that inclusion induces a homotopy equivalence between $N$ and $M$; the submanifold $N$ is called a Scott compact core of the manifold $M$.
 He had previously proved that, given a fundamental group $G$ of a 3-manifold, if $G$ is finitely generated then $G$ must be finitely presented.

+Awards and honours

-In 1986, he was awarded the Senior Berwick Prize.
-In 2012, he was elected a Fellow of the American Mathematical Society.
+In 1986, he was awarded the Senior Berwick Prize by the London Mathematical Society.
+In 2013, he was elected a Fellow of the American Mathematical Society.

+Death

+Scott died of cancer on 19 September 2023.